“I’m not a robot without emotions. I’m not what you see

 There must be a reason that I can’t see

-And as we head into 2026 and 2027, the machines will keep taking on more of the surface area of daily life.
+And as we head into 2027, the machines will keep taking on more of the surface area of daily life.
 That’s fine.
 We’ve lived through bigger shifts.

 We survived dial‑up.
 We survived Clippy.
 We’ll survive this.